Episode 42: Extreme Ownership (Leadership Lessons From A Navy SEAL)

 • PEOPLE WANT TO FOLLOW A HUMAN BEING

-6 Create a culture of ownership
+6 Create a culture of ownership:

 • By demonstrating accountability, private school leaders inspire others to take ownership of their roles and responsibilities,